 Chikungunya – VLA1553

 - VLA1553 is a live-attenuated, single dose vaccine candidate for protection against chikungunya disease.
-VLA1553 has been designed by deleting a part of the chikungunya virus genome.
-As a live-attenuated vaccine, VLA1553 is particularly well suited to target long-lasting protection which differentiates it when compared to other chikungunya assets that are being evaluated in clinical trials.
+As a live-attenuated vaccine, VLA1553 is particularly well suited to target long-lasting protection, which differentiates from other chikungunya assets currently being evaluated in clinical trials.

-- VLA1553 received Fast Track designation from the FDA and PRIME designation from the European Medicines Agency.
-The sponsor of the first chikungunya vaccine BLA to be approved in the United States will be eligible to receive a Priority Review Voucher .
+- The sponsor of the first chikungunya vaccine to be approved in the United States will be eligible to receive a Priority Review Voucher .